-The National Rhododendron Gardens is a popular destination located in the Dandenong Ranges.
+The National Rhododendron Gardens (formally known as The Dandenong Ranges Botanic Garden) is a popular destination located in the Dandenong Ranges.
 This serene setting houses a variety of colourful blooms; including azaleas, camellias, rhododendrons and daffodils.

 With an international reputation, this group of magnificent gardens attract up to 50,000 – 60,000 visitors every year.

-National Rhododendron Gardens & Cherry Blossoms Olinda, Vic
+National Rhododendron Gardens Hours, Map & Cherry Blossoms, Olinda

 Visitors to the garden can explore the habitat of rare lyrebird species, with a number of visitors heading to this park in winter in order to watch this rare bird.
 You will also find several other bird species; including king parrots, ducks, peacocks and crimson rosellas.